When Parrot contacted me to see if I might be interested in their new Parrot AR Drone fully autonomous quadricopter, I jumped at the opportunity.

-This is perhaps the most unique aspect about the Parrot AR Drone, and why I feel it and subsequent generations of AR’s are going to be one of the most popular RC aircraft of all time for both people just starting out and looking for an easy to fly RC helicopter platform or for people who have no interest in RC flight at all and just want to have an enormous amount of fun with a super easy to fly techie gadget or perhaps do some simple aerial photography or video work.
+This is perhaps the most unique aspect about the Parrot AR Drone, and why I feel it and subsequent generations of non-hobby consumer targeted quad rotors are going to be one of the most popular RC aircraft of all time.
+They appeal both people just starting out and looking for an easy to fly RC helicopter platform or for people who have no interest in RC flight at all and just want to have an enormous amount of fun with a super easy to fly techie gadget or perhaps do some simple aerial photography or video work.

 There are various parameters as I mentioned that can be altered to allow for more or less aggressive style flying or to customize the i-device to suit how sensitive or docile you want the control to be, much the same way us RC’ers use dual and exponential rate programming on our computerized RC transmitters to alter the feel of the aircraft.

-Ah yes, the other big advantage of using a WiFi signal along with an iPhone, iPad Touch, or iPad to control your AR drone is to have real time streaming video and telemetry coming back from the aircraft so you can see what it sees and monitor the battery condition and WiFi signal strength.
-First person video (FPV) is one of the fastest growing segments of RC right now due to advancements in camera miniaturisation and video signal transmission technology.
-In the RC world these FPV systems are very costly but the AR Drone already comes standard with one.
+Ah yes, the other big advantage of using a WiFi signal along with a smart device to control your AR drone is to have real time streaming video and telemetry coming back from the aircraft so you can see what it sees and monitor the battery condition and WiFi signal strength.
+First person view is one of the fastest growing segments of RC right now due to advancements in camera miniaturization and video signal transmission technology.

 Sometimes the images coming from the forward facing camera were only refreshing every second or so - way too slow to allow for accurate flying by watching the screen alone as if you were sitting inside the bird.
 The claimed refresh speed for the forward facing camera is 15 frames per second, but I think the conditions have to be absolutely ideal for that kind of performance.
 The new AR Drone 2.0 however has a much improved camera and refresh speed so these issues have more or less been ironed out.

-As a RC helicopter pilot, FPV is not that big of deal for me when I still can't get over how well the autopilot system works, but for those of you who think you will be flying your AR Drone as if you are sitting inside it with streaming FPV images – I thought I should at least point out it isn’t that easy when the images are being refreshed so slowly.
+As a RC helicopter pilot I still can't get over how well the autopilot system works, but for those of you who think you will be flying your AR Drone as if you are sitting inside it with streaming FPV images – I thought I should at least point out it isn’t that easy when the images are being refreshed so slowly.

 As I mentioned before, there is also a video camera pointed directly down at the ground that the autopilot system uses, but you can also watch the streaming video from that camera and the refresh rate is much better (claimed to be 60 fps).
 For the autopilot to work correctly, it needs a fast image refresh rate so it makes sense that camera is faster.